Skadovsk: History

 The town was founded in 1894 by Sergey B. Skadovsky, a hydrobiologist and biochemist who was also a member of the State Council of the Taurida Governorate during the Russian Empire.

 The town was originally a seaport for sending wheat, wool and furs to France, Germany and other European countries.
-The initial territory consisted of the Tatar fishing village Ali-Agok (Tatar for "quiet harbor") and the lands owned by Skadovsky.
+The initial territory consisted of the Crimean Tatar fishing village Ali-Agok (Crimean Tatar for "quiet harbor") and the lands owned by Skadovsky.
 He and his wife are buried in Skadovsk.

 During World War II, the town was occupied by Germany.
 The Germans operated a Nazi prison in the town.

 2022 Russian invasion of Ukraine

 During the Russian invasion of Ukraine, Russian armed forces entered Skadovksk on March 9, 2022.
 Within minutes after Russian equipment had entered the city, residents of the city came out to a rally with Ukrainian flags and called on the occupying forces to get out.
 On 12 March, the city's mayor declared that the Russian invaders had left the city.
 On 13 March, Russian troops again entered the city and deployed at a children camp on the outskirts of the city.

-On 16 March, Skadovsk's mayor, Oleksandr Yakovlev, was detained by the Russian military.
+On 16 March 2022, Skadovsk's mayor, Oleksandr Yakovlev, was detained by the Russian military.
 According to the Ukrainian news outlet Ukrayinska Pravda, on the same day of Yakovlev's detention, a peaceful rally demanding his release was held.
 It was claimed that Russian troops used tear gas and opened fire to disperse the rally.
 Ukrayinska Pravda had no information about victims.
 On 15 April, 2022, Russian forces removed the flag of Ukraine from the Skadovsk town hall and replaced it with a Russian flag.

+On 15 March 2024, Ukrainian partisans claimed to have carried out a bombing near a polling station in Skadovsk that was being used for the 2024 Russian presidential election.
+5 Russian soldiers were wounded.